exakat/exakat/docs/Rules.rst

 ############

-When calling parent constructor, always put it first in the `'__construct <http://php.net/manual/en/language.oop5.decon.php>`_ method.
+When calling parent constructor, always put it first in the ``__construct`` method.
 It ensures the parent is correctly build before the child start using values.

 .. code-block:: php